• Skip to primary navigation

 That said, the water shoes we brought were too big for the board (the laces got in the way), so bare-footed was the way to go (until the sand got hot!).

 Oasis did sell specialty shoes for their sandboards if you wanted to go that route.
-I wish we’d picked up a pair for my husband, because bare feet on the hot sand wasn’t pleasant.
+I wish we'd picked up a pair for my husband, because bare feet on the hot sand wasn't pleasant.
+In fact, on some days it can be downright dangerous, since the sand can get 60 degrees hotter than the air temperature.

 If you’re using a sand sled, you can wear whatever shoes you want.
 I wore water shoes.